lucas-aoki02/analise-perfil-clientes/readme.txt

   link: https://www.udemy.com/course/sql-para-analise-de-dados/

 Hello!
-Welcome to the sales analysis project
+Welcome to the customer profile analysis project

 - This project aims to generate analysis of customer profile data from a fictitious car sales company.